SourceBox-LLC/OpenSentry/README.md

 3. Lower values will detect more objects but may include more false positives
 4. Higher values will be more selective but might miss some objects

+## Remote Access Configuration

+### Using the Test Application

+A web-based test application is included in the `test-app` directory that demonstrates how to view your security camera feed from anywhere.

+1. Open the `test-app/index.html` file in a web browser
+2. Enter your server URL (e.g., `http://your-computer-ip:8000` or your public IP/domain)
+3. Click "Connect" to view your security camera feed

+### Making Your Server Internet-Accessible

+To access your OpenSentry server from anywhere on the internet, you have several options:

+1. **Port Forwarding**: Configure your router to forward port 8000 to the device running the OpenSentry server
+   - You'll need to use your public IP address to connect
+   - Consider using a dynamic DNS service if your IP changes frequently

+2. **VPN**: Set up a VPN server on your network and connect to it first before accessing your local OpenSentry server

+3. **Reverse Proxy Services**: Use services like ngrok to create a secure tunnel to your local server

+### API Endpoints

+The FastAPI server exposes the following endpoints:

+- `GET /`: API information and available endpoints
+- `GET /stream`: Live video stream with object detection (MJPEG format)
+- `GET /status`: Server status and detection configuration information

+## Raspberry Pi Deployment

+This application can be deployed on a Raspberry Pi with a connected camera for a dedicated security system:

+1. Install the required dependencies on your Raspberry Pi
+2. Connect your Raspberry Pi camera module
+3. Run the server application: `python server.py`
+4. Configure port forwarding on your router if needed for remote access
+5. Use the test application from any device to view your security feed

 ## License

 This project is provided for educational purposes.